Files in directory /sxeval from the latest check-in

 - The expression is computed with respect to a given environment, resulting in an object.

 This separation allowed to pre-compute the structure of an object, resulting in possibly faster execution time or less memory to store.
-Parsing an reworking can be done in advance, while computing can be done much later.
+Parsing an expression can be done in advance, while computing can be done much later.

 To make the steps of evaluation easier to handle, sxeval